Icinga/icinga2/doc/06-distributed-monitoring.md

   API bind port       | **Optional.** Allows to specify the port the ApiListener is bound to.
 For advanced usage only (requires changing the default port 5665 everywhere).
   Accept config       | **Optional.** Whether this node accepts configuration sync from the master node (required for [config sync mode](06-distributed-monitoring.md#distributed-monitoring-top-down-config-sync)).
 For [security reasons](06-distributed-monitoring.md#distributed-monitoring-security) this defaults to `n`.
   Accept commands     | **Optional.** Whether this node accepts command execution messages from the master node (required for [command endpoint mode](06-distributed-monitoring.md#distributed-monitoring-top-down-command-endpoint)).
 For [security reasons](06-distributed-monitoring.md#distributed-monitoring-security) this defaults to `n`.
+  Replay log duration | **Optional.** Allows the specify the replay log duration in seconds for the local and parent endpoints.
+For agent setups, this is intentionally disabled.
+For master/satellite setups, specify a value of 3600 (1h) or higher depending on the expected downtime windows.
   Local zone name     | **Optional.** Allows to specify the name for the local zone.
 This comes in handy when this instance is a satellite, not an agent.
 Defaults to the FQDN.
   Parent zone name    | **Optional.** Allows to specify the name for the parent zone.
 This is important if the agent has a satellite instance as parent, not the master.
 Defaults to `master`.
   Global zones        | **Optional.** Allows to specify more global zones in addition to `global-templates` and `director-global`.
 Defaults to `n`.